-The City of Philadelphia does not share information provided by the user with third party organizations.
+The City of Philadelphia does not share information provided by the user with third-party organizations.
 It does, however, reserve the right to share information with organizations under contract to act on the City’s behalf.
 Any information forwarded to the City from contractual third parties will be held in the strictest confidence and used only for the purposes identified in the capturing transaction.
-The relevant information may be shared with other government-related agencies as outline by the various federal, state and local government information laws, such as the Freedom of Information Act.
+The relevant information may be shared with other government-related agencies as outlined by the various federal, state, and local government information laws, such as the Freedom of Information Act.

 The City of Philadelphia is committed to data security and the data quality of personally identifiable information that is either available from or collected by our Website and has taken reasonable precautions to protect such information from loss, misuse, or alteration.
 When any online bill-pay application on the Website accepts credit cards or other particularly sensitive information for its online bill-pay services, it encrypts all ordering information, such as your name and credit card number, in order to protect its confidentiality, and will not retain your information longer than is necessary to complete the transaction.
-Unless a particular web page on the City’s Website indicates that encryption technology is being used, the user should not assume that information uploaded through that web page to the City’s web server will be treated as confidential.
-If a user submits information to the City’s server through a web page containing visible indicators of active encryption technology, the City will take all reasonable precautions to safeguard the confidentiality of such information, but shall nevertheless not be held liable for any injury caused by the disclosure of that information, whether caused by security breach, accident, inadvertence, or any other act resulting in disclosure.
+Unless a particular webpage on the City’s Website indicates that encryption technology is being used, the user should not assume that information uploaded through that web page to the City’s web server will be treated as confidential.
+If a user submits information to the City’s server through a webpage containing visible indicators of active encryption technology, the City will take all reasonable precautions to safeguard the confidentiality of such information, but shall nevertheless not be held liable for any injury caused by the disclosure of that information, whether caused by a security breach, accident, inadvertence, or any other act resulting in disclosure.

 The City of Philadelphia has designated itself as a Hybrid Entity and the following parts of the City as Covered Units that must comply with the Health Insurance Portability and Accountability Act (“HIPAA”):

 - Ambulatory Health Services, a division of the Philadelphia Department of Public Health (“PDPH”);